 Instructions to Make this Haddock Recipe

-Start by patting the haddock dry.
+First: Start by patting the haddock dry.
 Then evenly coat each fillet with onion powder, salt, and pepper.

-Carefully place the fillets down and cook them undisturbed for 2 to 3 mins.
+Second: In a skillet, heat the olive oil until it’s hot but not smoking before reducing the heat to medium.
+Place the fillets down and cook them undisturbed for 2 to 3 mins.
 Then gently flip them and cook for another minute.

-Add the butter to the skillet and let it melt.
+Next: Add the butter to the skillet and let it melt.
 Then, toss in the crushed garlic and oregano and cook for about 30 seconds.

-Now, tilt the skillet towards you so the butter pools, and spoon the garlic butter over the haddock for about 15 seconds.
+Then: Tilt the skillet towards you so the butter pools, and spoon the garlic butter over the haddock for about 15 seconds.
+Lay the skillet back down and let the haddock finish cooking for 1 minutes.

 Olivia’s Recipe Tips